 Involvement extends to wider university matters for those in more senior roles.
-Sabbatical officers at the University of Roehampton, for example, sit on major committees with the vice-chancellor and the senior team - providing an invaluable insight and the perfect springboard for a career in higher education.
-'You really get to understand what the university does and you can see how it works from the inside,' adds Siobhan Kelly, president of the University of Roehampton's Students' Union.
+Sabbatical officers sit on major committees with the vice-chancellor and the senior team - providing an invaluable insight into the higher education sector.
+You really get to understand what the university does and see how it works from the inside.

 How to win a student election

-- Organise your manifesto - You should know in advance what your campaign will focus on, which involves combining your personal beliefs with those of your peers.
-Siobhan advises that you also discover your 'brand', capitalising on your unique selling points.
-'Keep the message simple and recruit a good support team,' she adds.
-'Remember to listen to all voices, not just the loudest.'
+- Organise your manifesto - Know in advance what your campaign will focus on.
+This involves combining your personal beliefs with those of your peers.
+Figure out your 'brand' and capitalise on your unique selling points.
+Keep the message simple and recruit a good support team.

 - Practice public speaking - You'll be doing plenty of this before and during your tenure, so it's important to hone your communication abilities.
 Take up every opportunity to practice speaking in front of an audience - be this through course assignments, work presentations or hobbies.

 - Be visible - If you want to win an election you need to be recognisable to student voters.
 You won't win by just printing your face on a few posters.
 Get out and about on campus - chat to students face-to-face.

 - Don't over promise - Be realistic and honest throughout your campaign and don't make promises you can't keep.
 If you need a bit of guidance on what's plausible speak to current union officers.